You want smart political talk without the meltdowns?

 Sean, they were wrong from day one.

-From I remember the day that the president came down, that big beautiful escalator with Melania Trump, and they said he's going to announce that he won't be running for president today, and he'll never fill out the paperwork, and he'll never be a real candidate, and that Jeb Bush was just rusty from not running for office for eight years.
+I remember the day that the president came down, that big, beautiful escalator with Melania Trump, and they said he's going to announce that he won't be running for president today, and he'll never fill out the paperwork, and he'll never be a real candidate, and that Jeb Bush was just rusty from not running for office for eight years.

 Well, look, Donald Trump hadn't run for office in 70 years, and he took the world by storm.

-And Dave and I, and we talk about in the book, uh, outlined what we saw and what he did.
+And Dave and I, and we talk about in the book, outlined what we saw and what he did.

-The mainstream media will never give him the credit that he deserves.
+And to this day, you know this, the mainstream media will never give him the credit that he deserves.

-66 new highs since he's been in office, five trillion dollars.
+The Dow's up again today, 66 new highs since he's been in office, $5 trillion.

 No one wants to give him any credit for what he's done.

-I say it's up to six now, Corey.
+You say it's up to six now, Corey.

-You're talking about since election day last year.
+You're talking about since Election Day last year.

-Um it was such a this is this was history in the making, and I remember every once in a while we'd go to those moments.
+And I remember every once in a while we'd go to those moments.

 I say, you know, this is historic.